masonfmatthews/rails_assignments/assignments/motivational_quotations/README.md

 After completing this assignment, you should...

 * Understand how to create a basic Rails app (with no database tables)
-* Understand the MVC architecture
 * Understand GET and POST
 * Understand basic HTML forms
+* Begin to understand the V and C of MVC architecture

 ### Performance Objectives